The Best PostgreSQL Monitoring Tools

 Datadog APM

-Datadog APM has been growing rapidly over the years and is becoming known for its easy to use interfaces and extensive reporting capabilities.
+Datadog APM has been growing rapidly over the years and is becoming known for its easy-to-use interfaces and extensive reporting capabilities.
 While Datadog can support the monitoring of many applications, it’s one of the only few platforms that have a dedicated PostgreSQL integration that supports PostgreSQL queries.

 After installing the agent and assigning the necessary permissions you can begin monitoring the health and performance of your database.
 By default, all of your metrics come prepopulated in an out-of-the-box PostgreSQL screen board.
 This page displays locks, replication delays, or the result of any PostgreSQL query you want to view.